Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Experiments

 \subsection{Datasets}

-As representative datasets for American WSLR, we present WLASL dataset~\cite{li2020word} and MS-ASL dataset~\cite{vaezi2019ms-asl}, including a large number of classes, signers, videos, and videos per class.
-In each video of these datasets, a native American Sign Language (ASL) signer or interpreter performs only one sign word.
-As summarized in Table~\ref{tab:dataset}, both datasets have four subsets: WLASL100, WLASL300, WLASL1000, and WLASL2000 in WLASL dataset and MS-ASL100, MS-ASL200, MS-ASL500, and MS-ASL1000 in MS-ASL dataset.
-These subsets consist of the top-$K$ classes when the classes are sorted in order of the number of videos per class in each dataset, where $K=\{100, 300, 1000, 2000\}$ in WLASL dataset and $K=\{100, 200, 500, 1000\}$ in MS-ASL dataset.
-The number after each subset name (e.g., ``1000'' of WLASL1000) indicates the number of classes included in the subset.
-We evaluate the proposed method on all subsets of WLASL dataset and MS-ASL100 dataset.
-Since some of the video links used to download MS-ASL have expired, we could obtain about 25\% fewer data from the original MS-ASL dataset.
-The average number of videos per class was also 25\% fewer, and the number of signers was fewer by 26 than the original MS-ASL dataset.
-Therefore, the results on MS-ASL100 dataset should be taken as indicative.
-Following the indication provided by the authors of each dataset, the datasets were split so that the ratio of training, validation, and test data was 4:1:1.
+We used the WLASL dataset~\cite{li2020word} and MS-ASL dataset~\cite{vaezi2019ms-asl}, which are representative datasets for American sign language (ASL) recognition that include a large number of classes, signers, videos, and videos per class.
+Especially, since WLASL is the largest ASL word dataset, the challenge of this dataset is scalability.
+On the other hand, the videos in MS-ASL dataset are captured from variety of viewpoints.
+Therefore, this variety of viewpoints for capturing the signers is the challenge of the MS-ASL dataset.
+In each video of these datasets, a native ASL signer or interpreter performs only one sign word.
+As summarized in \cref{tab:dataset}, both datasets consist of four subsets; the number after each subset name (e.g., ``1000'' of WLASL1000) indicates the number of classes included in the subset.
+These subsets consist of Top-$K$ classes when the classes are sorted in the ascending order of the number of videos per class, where $K=\{100, 300, 1000, 2000\}$ in the WLASL dataset and $K=\{100, 200, 500, 1000\}$ in the MS-ASL dataset.
+We evaluated the proposed method on all subsets of the WLASL and MS-ASL datasets.
+However, some of the video links to download the MS-ASL dataset have expired, and thus we could not obtain approximately 20\%--25\% of the data in the original MS-ASL dataset.
+Therefore, the results on the MS-ASL dataset should be taken as indicative.
+Following the splitting rule provided by the authors of the datasets, the datasets were split so that the ratio of training, validation, and test data was 4:1:1.